Louis-Aime/calendrical-javascript/README.md

    * weekday: 1 to 7 indicating Monday to Sunday
    * weeksInYear: the number of weeks (52 or 53) for this week year.

-### Date.prototype.getRealTZmsOffset(): number
-By exception, we have added a method to the traditional Date object's prototype.
-The result is the time offset between the system time and UTC, *in milliseconds*, not in minutes.
-This function is defined because there are discrepancies among navigators for the ***Date.prototype.getTimezoneOffset()*** function, when used for date before 1847 in UK or even later in most other countries.
-Since the time zone system was not yet in place, the offset is any number of seconds, not a simple fraction of hour.
-Chromium rounds up to the nearest integer number of minutes, whereas Firefox gives a fractional number of minutes.
-This function computes the real offset in milliseconds in all cases.

 ### ExtDate: class
 Extends the Date object with the flavour of Temporal proposal, using custom calendars.
-All method of the Date object are available.
+All method of the Date object are also available. **Notice** : with the built-in methods, the figure that represents the month begins with 0, with the extended ones, it begins with 1.
 #### constructor (calendar, otherArguments)
  * calendar is either a string that denotes a built-in calendar, or a custom calendar object; if undefined, "iso8601" is assumed
  * otherArguments is a list of arguments that are handled the same way as with Date.